-- (a) the financial report of Platinum Global Fund is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the registered scheme's financial position as at 30 June 2015 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - (b) the registered scheme's financial report also complies with International Financial Reporting Standards as disclosed in Note 2.
+- a. the financial report of Platinum Global Fund is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the registered scheme's financial position as at 30 June 2016 and of its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001. - b. the financial report and notes also comply with International Financial Reporting Standards as disclosed in Note 2.